File a Complaint

-Kenmore’s primary goal is the health, safety and welfare of its citizens.
+Kenmore’s primary goal is the health, safety, and welfare of its citizens.
 Kenmore also strives to be responsive to public complaints related to potential violations.
 The Code Compliance Officer (CCO) is responsible for enforcement of violations of the Kenmore Municipal Code, including but not limited to: construction code, fire code, surface water, nuisance, and junk vehicles and sign code.
 The CCO is not responsible for enforcement of any criminal violations.

 How Do I File A Complaint?

 It is the city's policy that the Code Compliance Officer, as part of the Development Services Department, conducts investigations on formal complaints.
 He or she receives formal complaint requests through our Citizen Action Request system.
-To file a complaint with the Code Compliance Officer, please fill out a citizen action request form here or with the "File a Complaint" link above.

 How Are Complaints Investigated?

 Upon receipt of an official complaint, an investigation will be initiated.
 Through property research, code research, and a site inspection, the Code Compliance Officer (CCO) will determine if a violation of the Kenmore Municipal Code (KMC) exists.
 If there is a violation of the KMC, the CCO will work with the responsible party to gain voluntary compliance with applicable regulations.
 This is accomplished through a compliance agreement, which requires the corrections to be made within specified time periods.

 Failure to achieve voluntary compliance may result in formal civil and/or criminal enforcement proceedings.